 Chemistry 3 has one large kit that includes chemicals and lab equipment as well as a complete manual with instructions for 251 experiments.

 Some parents using level 3 courses will be concerned about high school requirements.
-While there is plenty of lab work in both the Physics 3 and Chemistry 3 courses, the labs do not require the mathematical measurements and calculations typical of high school level labs.
-The course material introduces ideas taught at high school level but does not go as far as usual for high school courses.
+While there is plenty of lab work in both the Physics 3 and Chemistry 3 courses, the labs do not require the mathematical measurements and calculations typical of high school-level labs.
+The course material introduces ideas taught in high school but does not go as far as usual for high school courses.
 For example, at least two of the books in the Chemistry 3 course—Eyewitness Books Chemistry (DK Books) and Material Matters: Mixtures, Compounds & Solutions (Raintree)—discuss covalent and ionic bonds, yet none of them fully develop the technical aspect of how atoms bond with each other.
 Consequently, these courses are perfect for junior high and might serve as introductory courses for ninth graders that would be followed up later with more challenging, math-based chemistry or physics courses.